 Neo N3 MCP Server

-A production-ready MCP server providing Neo N3 blockchain integration with 34 tools and 9 resources for wallet management, asset transfers, contract interactions, and blockchain queries.
+A production-ready MCP server providing Neo N3 blockchain integration with 27 tools, 3 fixed resources, and a parameterized block resource for wallet management, transaction lifecycle tracking, asset transfers, contract deployment, contract interactions, and blockchain queries.

 Install from NPM